Jay Cutler: 2016 season

-With Adam Gase's departure to become the head coach of the Miami Dolphins, Dowell Loggains became the Bears' offensive coordinator.
+With Gase's departure to become the head coach of the Miami Dolphins, quarterbacks coach Dowell Loggains was promoted to offensive coordinator.
 In Cutler's first two games, he was sacked eight times and had two interceptions in losses to the Houston Texans (where he injured his right thumb but completed the game), and Philadelphia Eagles (where he re-aggravated his injury and was replaced by Brian Hoyer).
 He missed the next five games before making his return against the Vikings, where he completed 20 of 31 passes for 252 yards, a touchdown and a 100.5 passer rating en route to a 20–10 victory.
-Zach Miller praised Cutler's performance in his return, even adding that he delivered a half-time speech to motivate his teammates.
+Tight end Zach Miller praised Cutler's performance in his return, adding that he delivered a halftime speech to motivate his teammates.
 Cutler fumbled and threw two interceptions (including a pick-6) in a loss to Tampa Bay.
-Cutler sustained a labrum injury in his throwing shoulder on November 20, 2016, in a loss to the Giants, and missed the rest of the season.
+Cutler sustained a labrum injury in his throwing shoulder on November 20, in a loss to the Giants, and missed the rest of the season.
 In his five games in 2016, Cutler recorded 1,059 passing yards, four touchdowns, five interceptions, and a 78.1 passer rating.

 On March 9, 2017, Cutler was released by the Bears through a $2 million buyout clause, after the guaranteed years in his seven-year contract had run out.
 After Cutler's lackluster performances and injuries, the move was expected for months, as the Bears decided to award a $45 million contract to Mike Glennon.

-In May 2017, Cutler announced his retirement from professional football and was hired by Fox Sports to be a commentator.
+In May, Cutler announced his retirement from professional football and was hired by Fox Sports to be a commentator.

 Miami Dolphins

-On August 3, 2017, Miami Dolphins quarterback Ryan Tannehill suffered a season-ending injury, and the team reached out to the retired Cutler.
-On August 7, Cutler signed a one-year, $10 million contract with the Dolphins, reuniting him with former Bears offensive coordinator Adam Gase, who was hired as Miami's head coach in 2016.
+On August 3, 2017, Dolphins quarterback Ryan Tannehill suffered a season-ending injury, and the team reached out to the retired Cutler.
+On August 7, Cutler signed a one-year, $10 million contract with the Dolphins, reuniting him with Gase.

 In Week 2, the Dolphins won their first game against the Los Angeles Chargers, 19–17.
 Cutler was 24-of-33 for 230 yards with a touchdown to wide receiver Kenny Stills in the road victory.
 In a Week 7 game against the New York Jets, Cutler suffered multiple cracked ribs.
 He was replaced by Matt Moore during the game and was ruled out for the following week's game against the Baltimore Ravens.
 He returned in Week 9 to face the Oakland Raiders.
 In the 27–24 loss, he was very efficient going 34-of-42 for 311 yards and a touchdown.
-In the Week 11 game, Cutler suffered a concussion, which caused him to miss the team's next game.
-Cutler had his best performance of the year in a Monday Night Football game against New England where he outplayed Tom Brady and the Dolphins upset the Patriots.
+In Week 11, Cutler suffered a concussion, which caused him to miss the team's next game.
+Cutler had his best performance of the year on Monday Night Football against New England as he outplayed Tom Brady and the Dolphins upset the Patriots.
+This was Cutler's first and only win against Brady in his career.
 Cutler threw three touchdowns in the win.